 Excommunication has always been the “big stick” in the arsenal of manipulative tools available to Roman Catholicism.
 Excommunication literally means to be “separated from communion.”
 Since communion has been transformed into a dead religious work by Roman Catholic doctrine, that work having sway over one’s eternal destiny, being excommunicated meant eternal damnation.
 Prior to the Protestant Reformation, there was no alternative doctrinal viewpoint on this issue, so for centuries the Vatican was able to manipulate and control vast areas of Europe and elsewhere — rulers and subjects alike — through this threat.

-Declaring someone as an “outlaw” meant something completely different from the modern definition.
-A modern-day outlaw is just a criminal, but today’s criminals still have basic human and legal rights under the law.
-Back in the day, your being declared an outlaw meant that you were outside the law.
-The implication of that is that you had zero human or legal rights.
-Someone could kill you and your family and steal all your possessions for any reason whatsoever, even with witnesses present, and the perpetrator could not be held legally accountable for his actions.
-In fact, such a person was often rewarded and esteemed.
+Those who had thus been excommunicated were adjudicated “outlaws.”
+Declaring someone as an “outlaw” meant something completely different from our modern-day concept.
+Today, “outlaws” are merely criminals.
+Despite their criminal behavior(s), they still possess basic human and legal rights under the law.
+Back in the day, being declared an outlaw meant you were outside the law, the implication being you had zero human or legal rights.
+Someone could kill you and your family, rape your wife, enslave your children, steal any/all of your possessions — even with witnesses present! — without any requirement for further legal justification.
+The outlaw had no legal recourse and the attacker would not be held legally accountable for his actions.
+In fact, such a perpetrator was often esteemed and rewarded for his crimes.
+We witness a variant of this in modern times when “honor killings” occur in Moslem countries with the murderer(s) walking away scot free, many times without even the legal mockery of a show trial.

-While over the course of several centuries there were of course a few genuine heretics who espoused doctrine contrary to God’s Word, there were literally hundreds of thousands of people tortured, burned at the stake, and massacred in open warfare during the Protestant Reformation for simply daring to believe the tenets of that move of God in the earth — a move that is still in progress, I might add.
+Over the centuries, there were, of course, actual heretics who espoused false doctrines contrary to God’s Word.
+However, for every one of them there were literally tens of thousands of people tortured, burned at the stake, and massacred in open warfare during the Protestant Reformation — a move of God still very much in progress, I might add — for simply daring to believe its tenets.

-Both secular and church histories all document these bloody and evil events.
+Both secular and church history all document these bloody and evil events in detail.
+Tragically, such persecutions are often cited in the modern era as justifications for atheism.

-5. A Cult Often has a Single Powerful Leader Who Declares Himself to be God on This Earth
+5. Roman Catholicism Has a Single Powerful Leader Declared to be God/Jesus on This Earth

 David Koresh of the Branch Davidians, Jim Jones of the People’s Temple, Moses David of the Children of God, Charles Manson of the Manson Family, Victor Paul Wierwille of The Way Bible & Tract Society, and Sun Yung Moon of the Unification Church (aka the Moonies) have all claimed to be Christ.